 We are running some webinars which are an ideal opportunity to get some general information – see the registration form above.

 As everyone’s individual circumstances are different, advice appointments are done on an individual basis.
 You are, however, welcome to bring others to your own advice appointment.

 How do standard leave entitlements affect my Defined Benefit?

-An AvSuper Defined Benefit member accrues a multiple of their Final Average Salary (FAS) for each day of membership.
+An AvSuper Defined Benefit member accrues a benefit multiple, based on their Final Average Salary (FAS), for each day of membership.

 The Final Average Salary is the average of the super salaries on your last three birthdays prior to ending employment with Airservices.
 This salary is always reported as a full-time equivalent salary, even if you are working part-time at the time of retirement.
 It is important to note that under Fund rules, your Final Average Salary can never reduce.

 The payout of your leave entitlements under the RIS or a redundancy provision will not reduce your FAS (or) your benefit.

 What happens to my Defined Benefit when I leave Airservices Australia employment?